60.8 MB (1.3 MB compressed)

 45.0 x 33.8 cm ⏐ 17.7 x 13.3 in (300dpi)

-FRANCIS CRICK INSTITUTE / SCIENCE PHOTO LIBRARY FRANCIS CRICK INSTITUTE / SCIENCE PHOTO LIBRARY
+ANNE WESTON, FRANCIS CRICK INSTITUTE / SCIENCE PHOTO LIBRARY ANNE WESTON, FRANCIS CRICK INSTITUTE / SCIENCE PHOTO LIBRARY

 Images not to be used by the tobacco industry.

 Breast cancer cell, coloured scanning electron micrograph (SEM).
 Breast cancer forms when abnormal cells divide rapidly in an uncontrolled and chaotic manner and clump together to form tumours.
-Breast cancer is the most common form of cancer in women, with 1 in 8 women in the UK developing breast cancer during their lifetime.
-The cell in this image has long extending filopodia-like structures.
-Filopodia contain actin filaments and can have roles in numerous cellular processes including cell migration, acting as a sensory guide towards a chemoattractant (a chemical agent that induces a cell to migrate towards it).
+Breast cancer is the most common form of cancer in women with 1 in 8 women in the UK developing breast cancer during their lifetime.
+1 in 810 men will also develop breast cancer at some point in their lifetime.
+78% of people with breast cancer survive 10 years or more and, as with many cancers, early diagnosis can assist with a good prognosis.
 Magnification: x3000 when printed at 10 cm wide.

 Model release not required.
 Property release not required.